moosetechnology/FameJava/README.md

 Fame is a concise meta-meta-model.
 This is a fork of the original Fame meta-meta-model implementation by Adrian Kuhn and Toon Verwaest.

-## Description

-This is an implementation of Fame in Java that supports traits concept that is used in the last Fama for Moose version
+This is an implementation of Fame in Java that supports traits concept used in the last Famix

 ## User